What We Teach

 Why Northside

 One of the basic reasons why parents enroll their children in a private school is to obtain an education grounded in moral values.
 Northside Christian Academy uses biblically based Bob Jones University Press curriculum, which includes scripture memory passages and references to God.
 Northside Christian Academy’s mission is to provide biblically integrated education to ensure that each student can discern the call of God on their life.
-At NCA students develop moral character, a sense of accountability, and wisdom in their lives.
-Our standards of personal conduct, school policies, and curriculum help to build the student’s sense of responsibility and integrity.
+At NCA, students develop moral character, establish a sense of accountability, and gain wisdom in their lives.
+Our Christian standards of personal conduct, school policies, and curriculum help to foster each student’s sense of personal responsibility and integrity.

 Being a Christian is not a requirement to attend NCA, however, all students will be held to the same Christian standards and expected to uphold the same biblical doctrines.
 Behavior(s) in and out of school that are inconsistent with these standards will not be tolerated and could result in disciplinary actions.
 Students will be provided with the gospel and given many opportunities to become born again Christians throughout each school year.